reginabally/task-tracker/README.md

 # Task Tracker

 An open-source task tracking tool designed to help individuals and teams log daily work activities, organize tasks by type and tag, and generate structured bi-weekly reports.
 Ideal for professionals who need a lightweight and customizable way to document their work for performance reviews or team updates.
+The integrated AI summarization feature helps transform raw task lists into well-structured HR self-feedback drafts.

 🛠 Built with Next.js App Router, Tailwind CSS, and Prisma.
 📅 Designed for fixed 2-week reporting cycles.
 📦 Local setup with SQLite and zero external services.
+🤖 AI-powered self-feedback generation with LM Studio integration.

 ## Technologies